 Our class size was similar to that of my high school and I always felt like the instructors wanted to see you succeed and would do whatever they could to make that happen.

-I started working for Dacotah Bank in Watertown just a few months prior to attending Lake Area Tech.
+I started working for Dacotah Bank in Watertown just a few months prior to attending Lake Area Technical College.
 At that time I was working part-time as a teller and 20 years later I hold the position of Market President in the same location.
-I’m very fortunate to work for such a great organization and it won’t have happened without making the decision to attend Lake Area Tech.
+I’m very fortunate to work for such a great organization and it won’t have happened without making the decision to attend Lake Area Technical College.

 Troy Zebroski, Hometown: Onida SD

-Lake Area Tech Financial Services Class of 2001
+Lake Area Technical College Financial Services Class of 2001

 My name is Cory Geffre and I currently live in Ames, Iowa.
 I have lived here since 2019, prior to that I was in Aberdeen, SD since 1998.

-I graduated from the Lake Area Tech Practical Nursing program in 1997
+I graduated from the Lake Area Technical College Practical Nursing program in 1997

 Thank you for this opportunity to share my Lake Area story!